 The Anglican Church of Melanesia was already well established on the ground providing programs to help victims of violence connected to the services needed, and they were able to quickly establish mobile community hubs for the response.
 Trained church leaders who are trusted in these hubs means that people affected by the Cyclone could confidently and safely report and refer people needing support services.
 As in every crisis, those who were already vulnerable before an event remain at most risk post-disaster.
 These hubs which are helping those most in need to receive the support and protection they need are dual purpose as they are also being used to inform the community on the risks of Covid-19, good hygiene practice and how to protect communities from the virus.

-Please note that this appeal will finish at the end of July.
+Please note that this appeal is now closed.

 Photo:CAN DO (The Church Agencies Network – Disaster Operations) community volunteers help to assemble kits and distribute to affected communities.